In-case/DiscordMusic/README.md

 # Discord Music v0.3.1
 A music bot for your server!
 Written in node.js

-Please note this is an early alpha, and as such has several (known) bugs.
+Please note this is an early beta, and as such has several (known) bugs.

 ## To-Do List
 - Clarify some messages, and send certain info via PM.